Marine larval ecology: Conservation

 Ichthyoplankton have a high mortality rate as they transition their food source from yolk sac to zooplankton.
-It is proposed that this mortality rate is related to inadequate zooplankton as well as an inability to move through the water effectively at this stage of development, leading to starvation.
-Many ichthyoplankton use suction to feed.
-Turgidity of water impairs the organisms’ ability to feed even when there is a high density of prey.
-Reducing these hydrodynamic constraints on cultivated populations could lead to higher yields for repopulation efforts and has been proposed as a means of conserving fish populations by acting at the larval level.
+It is proposed that this mortality rate is related to food supply as well as an inability to move through the water effectively at this stage of development, leading to starvation.
+Turbidity of water can also impact the organisms' ability to feed even when there is a high density of prey.
+Reducing hydrodynamic constraints on cultivated populations could lead to higher yields for repopulation efforts and has been proposed as a means of conserving fish populations by acting at the larval level.

 A network of marine reserves has been initiated for the conservation of the world's marine larval populations.
 These areas restrict fishing and therefore increase the number of otherwise fished species.
 This leads to a healthier ecosystem and affects the number of overall species within the reserve as compared to nearby fished areas; however, the full effect of an increase in larger predator fish on larval populations is not currently known.
 Also, the potential for utilizing the motility of fish larvae to repopulate the water surrounding the reserve is not fully understood.
 Marine reserves are a part of a growing conservation effort to combat overfishing; however, reserves still only comprise about 1% of the world's oceans.
 These reserves are also not protected from other human-derived threats, such as chemical pollutants, so they cannot be the only method of conservation without certain levels of protection for the water around them as well.

 For effective conservation, it is important to understand the larval dispersal patterns of the species in danger, as well as the dispersal of invasive species and predators which could impact their populations.
 Understanding these patterns is an important factor when creating protocol for governing fishing and creating reserves.
 A single species may have multiple dispersal patterns.
 The spacing and size of marine reserves must reflect this variability to maximize their beneficial effect.
 Species with shorter dispersal patterns are more likely to be affected by local changes and require higher priority for conservation because of the separation of subpopulations.